LeonStansfield/GameLogger/docs/designdoc.md

 GameLogger is an Android game diary app.
 The goal is a tool for users to track, rate, and review games they've played.
 ### 1.2 The plan

 The core loop is: Find a game → Log/review it → See it in your diary.
-Without social features.
-We'll use the modern Android stack with Android Studio, Kotlin, Jetpack Compose, and a clean MVVM architecture.
+Using the modern Android stack with Android Studio, Kotlin, Jetpack Compose, and a clean MVVM architecture.

 ### 1.3 Similar existing apps

  - IGDB — a massive database, but clunky for just logging personal reviews.